-- Only camera shake correction can be used during FHD and STD movie recording. - Anti-shake Functions is not supported during High Speed Movie, HDR Art Movie recording or Time Lapse. - Shooting with Anti-shake Functions enabled can cause an image to appear somewhat coarser than normal and can cause slight deterioration of image resolution. - Image Stabilization may not be able to eliminate the effects of camera or subject movement when movement is severe. - Image Stabilization may not work properly when the camera is mounted on a tripod.
+- Only camera shake correction can be used during FHD and STD movie recording. - Anti-shake Functions is not supported during High Speed Movie, HDR Art Movie recording or Time Lapse. - Images recorded with "Strong" selected for Anti-shake Functions may appear somewhat coarser and slightly lower quality than normal. - Image Stabilization may not be able to eliminate the effects of camera or subject movement when movement is severe. - Image Stabilization may not work properly when the camera is mounted on a tripod.
 Turn off Anti-shake Functions. - Even if "Strong" is selected for the Anti-shake Functions setting, some shooting conditions may make it impossible to achieve the desired Anti Shake results. - While shooting with some recording modes, the "Strong" setting will be dimmed on the Anti-shake Functions menu.
 This means that "Strong" cannot be used with the current recording mode.